The past is behind you – you cannot change it.

 The sun came up and your day had to proceed as normal.

 It’s not the time to feel discouraged or to disassociate from the issues of the day because your candidate lost the election.

 The presidential campaign comes every four years – it’s a never ending cycle.
-You will win some and you will lose some.

 But, as a nation to always be on the winning side, it is imperative that we get involved and stay involved.

 Work to influence and enact change.

 Remember: when the election results are read, we are just getting started.